bsherman/coreos-custom/README.md

 ## WARNING: STOP USING ME

-Builds will continue to be generated but all development efforts for uCore have moved to:
+Builds will NO LONGER be generated as all development efforts for uCore have moved to:

 https://github.com/ublue-os/ucore